-“The pandemic comes with economic burden as households will groan under the burden of supporting loved ones that the Covid-19 affected.
+“The pandemic comes with an economic burden as households will groan under the burden of supporting loved ones that the Covid-19 affected.
 For some, the pandemic will be an excuse to not honor their financial obligations.
-Loan portfolios will suffer, Loan Officers will be unable to track payments adequately as they will have to work from home or with minimal mobility; nevertheless, during these unprecedented times, we make sure that we support our partners, clients and communities”.
+Loan portfolios will suffer, Loan Officers will be unable to track payments adequately as they will have to work from home or with minimal mobility; nevertheless, during these unprecedented times, we make sure that we support our partners, clients, and communities”.
 Says KIMS CEO Mohamed Abdulrahman.

-“I don’t feel productive during this period, working from home is not a conducive environment for Microfinance, since our work is mostly based on day to day fact to face contact with clients but I am trying to do everything in my capacity to remain as productive, needless to say that COVID-19 we have lost in touch with our normalcy”.
+“I don’t feel productive during this period, working from home is not a conducive environment for Microfinance, since our work is mostly based on day to day fact to face contact with clients but I am trying to do everything in my capacity to remain as productive, needless to say, that COVID-19 we have lost in touch with our normalcy”.
 Says Roble Mohamed Mogadishu Branch Manager

 “Covid-19 pandemic has significantly reshaped our lives, work and over social engagement, social distancing, physical isolation, and quarantine can contribute to feelings of loneliness”.
 Says Sahra Mohamed Idris credit officer.

 Since launching in March 2014, KIMS has provided over $17.2 million of financial services to over 16,479 clients, and generated an estimated 9,000 jobs.
 The microfinance institution is headquartered in Hargeisa, Somaliland, and it operates 14 branches in 10 different locations throughout Somaliland, Puntland, and the South-Central regions of Somalia.